Chamber, committee room, office and printing support, ceremonial services, and security advice.

 Services to the PBO

 The Usher of the Black Rod and the Deputy Usher of the Black Rod provided security advice and support to the President, Senate committees, other senators and the department.
 Security matters continued to have an increased profile in Parliament House during the reporting period as a range of physical security upgrades continued to be rolled out.
+The swearing in of the Governor-General and the opening of Parliament involved significant security planning and coordination across Parliament House and with other stakeholders.

 The Usher of the Black Rod and Deputy Usher of the Black Rod worked with colleagues in the Department of Parliamentary Services’ Security Branch, the Serjeant-at-Arms’ Office and the Australian Federal Police, providing input into security matters from a Senate perspective.